klee/klee.github.io/docs/kquery.md

 expression = "(" "ReadMSB" type index-expression version ")"
 {% endhighlight %}

 _ReadLSB_ and _ReadMSB_ can be used to simplify contiguous array accesses.
 The type of the expression must be a multiple `N` of the array range type.
 The expression expands to a concatenation of `N` read expressions, where each read is done at a subsequent offset from the `index-expression`.
-For _ReadLSB_ (_ReadMSB_), the concatentation is done such that the read at `index-expression` forms the least- (most-) significant bits.
+For _ReadLSB_ (_ReadMSB_), the concatenation is done such that the read at `index-expression` forms the least- (most-) significant bits.